Ilan Shor: Opposition figure in Moldova's Parliament (2019–2023)

-Shor is a pro-Moscow opposition figure in Moldovan politics who has been described as "a leading figure in the Kremlin’s efforts to subvert" the former Soviet republic of Moldova, according to intelligence reports.
-Shor is known by the moniker of "the young one" by Russia’s Federal Security Service (FSB), which, according to intercepted communications, sent Russian political strategists to assist Shor's political party.
+Shor is a pro-Moscow opposition figure in Moldovan politics who has been described as "a leading figure in the Kremlin’s efforts to subvert" the Republic of Moldova, according to intelligence reports.
+Shor is known by the moniker "The Young One" by Russia's Federal Security Service (FSB), which, according to intercepted communications, sent Russian political strategists to assist Shor's political party.